joewadk/joewadk/README.md

 - CUNY Tech Prep's Data Science Fellowship
 - Headstarter AI Fellowship

-Through these experiences, I'm honing my skills in machine learning and cloud computing, aiming to bring innovative and new solutions to backend development.
+Through these experiences, I have honed my skills in machine learning and cloud computing, aiming to bring innovative and new solutions to backend development.
 Let's connect and collaborate on exciting projects!</h5>

 <h3 align="left">Connect with me:</h3>